TamidNu/Foresight/backend/app/controllers/README.md

 ## Purpose
-This folder contains all HTTP entrypoints for the backend (FastAPI routers).
-Controllers are responsible only for handling API requests and responses.
+This folder will hold the REST endpoint of our application.
+Think of controllers as the "front door" of the backend: they decide how outside requests (from the frontend, or from Guestline webhooks) are received and how responses are sent back.

 ## Responsibilities
+- Only handles incoming HTTP requests from frontend or webhookes
-- Define routes and endpoints.
+- Define routes like `/pricing/price` or `/pricing/reprice`.
-- Validate incoming request parameters or bodies.
+- Take query parameters or request bodies from the frontend.
-- Call the appropriate Service method.
-- Return a DTO or error response.
+- Hand off the work to a **service** (don’t do the work yourself).
+- Send the service’s result back as JSON.

-## What not to do
+## What NOT to do
-- Business logic inside controllers (e.g., pricing math, guardrails).
-- Direct database queries or ORM calls.
-- Calling ML models or other external services directly.
+- Don't make any outbound API calls
+- Don’t write business logic here (e.g., calculating prices or applying rules).
+- Don’t talk to the database here.
+- Don’t call external APIs (like Guestline) directly from here.

+> If you’re writing more than a few lines in a controller, you’re probably putting code in the wrong place.